agucabral21/store-credits/README.md

 There can be many rows with the same Client/Store pair.

-The process will use .env.batch properties to connect to the desired database.
+The process will use .env.batch properties to connect to the desired database (the project has an .env.example so you know the data you need to set).

 To execute the project you need to run